-- Either burn the tents if you can do so safely and without causing nuisance to neighbours or double bag them and seal tightly and store safely for collection.
-Please call 01424 451170 to arrange collection of these bags.
+- Either burn the tents if you can do so safely and without causing nuisance to neighbours or double bag them and seal tightly.
+These bags can then be taken to your local recycling centre and disposed of as normal waste for incineration.

 You are advised NOT to attempt to deal with an infestation if you are

 - have sensitive skin or eczema

 If you are affected, the rash will be similar to severe nettle rash.
 The discomfort should subside after a few hours.

 A warm bath, with the application of calamine lotion or antihistamine cream may ease the itching.